pablo-vc/Y/apps/web/README.md

 ## Features

 - Global feed with posts from all users
-- Personalized feed from followed users
+- Custom feed from followed users
 - Create and delete posts
 - User profile management
 - Follow notifications